Chart Color Schemes

 The level of cultural diversity witnessed in Maryland - Fletcher - Minmi was found to be above average when compared nationally for a number of language and cultural background related metrics

-Maryland-Fletcher-Minmi shows cultural diversity with 18.6% of its population born overseas and 16.9% speaking a language other than English at home.
-Christianity is the dominant religion, comprising 51.7%.
-Islam is overrepresented compared to the Rest of NSW, at 3.1% versus 1.7%.
+Maryland-Fletcher-Minmi, as per data from 2016 Census, had a cultural diversity above average with 18.6% of its population born overseas and 16.9% speaking a language other than English at home.
+Christianity was the dominant religion, making up 51.7%.
+Islam showed an overrepresentation at 3.1%, compared to Rest of NSW's 1.7%.

 Frequently Asked Questions - Diversity